hapax/hapax.github.io/assets/chuzenji.md

 life to nibble at.
 By the ramp, England's hypothesis is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot.
-At the back, a rusty lean-to
+At the back sits a rusty lean-to.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />